cosmcbun/fossasia-2016-google-calendar/README.md

 ## WebCal Link (Recommended)

-Copy the following links to your browser navigation bar to subscribe the FOSSASIA 2016 calendar on your favourite Calendar app.
+Copy the following link to subscribe the FOSSASIA 2016 calendar on your favourite Calendar app.

-(Man, Github really does not like non-http(s) links)
+_(Man, Github really does not like non-http(s) links)_

 <a href="webcal://p42-calendars.icloud.com/published/2/QmWuTst1nDopR6oQVVIkV4co0ONQVq4lD2s7XeBGTdDZmn8J4lBQvKzgNWwSpa0w-QQJEdIT3ywlU105GBNXW3zfaDBSPNaBrl-krjqFbz8">FOSSASIA 2016 - ALL</a>
+All events in one calendar
 ```
 webcal://p42-calendars.icloud.com/published/2/QmWuTst1nDopR6oQVVIkV4co0ONQVq4lD2s7XeBGTdDZmn8J4lBQvKzgNWwSpa0w-QQJEdIT3ywlU105GBNXW3zfaDBSPNaBrl-krjqFbz8
 ```

-All events in one calendar

 Note: You might want to consider having your Calendar app auto-refresh it at a reasonable interval (every 30 mins is a good start).
 The FOSSASIA schedule is still very much fluid at the moment.
 It might get hardened as the event gets along on its way, probably.